cea-hpc/modules/doc/source/module.rst

  * ``alias``: module aliases.
  * ``dirwsym``: directories associated with symbolic versions.
+ * ``indesym``: symbolic versions reported independently from the module or directory they are attached to.
  * ``key``: legend appended at the end of the output to explain it.
  * ``modulepath``: modulepath names set as header prior the list of available modules found in them.